TeachBooks/mirror_mude_book/book/sandbox/SanPart/ObservationTheory/07_NLSQ.md

 \Sigma_{\hat{X}}=\left(\mathrm{J}_{[i]}^T \Sigma_{Y}^{-1} \mathrm{J}_{[i]} \right)^{-1}
 $$

 although this is not strictly true.
-The estimator $\hat X$ is namely NOT a best linear unbiased estimator of $x$ since we used a linear approximation.
-And since the estimator is not a linear estimator, it is not normally distributed.
+The estimator $\hat X$ is namely NOT a best linear unbiased estimator of $\mathrm{x}$ since we used a linear approximation.
+And since the estimator is not a linear estimator due to ignoring the higher-order terms, it is not normally distributed.

 However, in practice the linear (first-order Taylor) approximation often works so well that the performance is very close to that of BLUE and we may assume the normal distribution.

+As a final note we would like to mention that the Gauss-Newton method is just one approach for solving a non-linear least-squares problem.
+In practice, especially for highly non-linear problems, the Levenberg-Marquardt method is often used.
+It can be considered as a refinement of the Gauss-Newton method with a higher chance of convergence.